nurulaqilahz/ClinicSystem/README.md

 ## 1.9 REFERENCES

-* Spacey, J. (2018, Jan 04).
+*Spacey, J. (2018, Jan 04).
 21 examples of project objectives.
 Retrieved from https://simplicable.com/new/project-objectives
-* Cullen, M. (2019, Jun 04).
+*Cullen, M. (2019, Jun 04).
 10 Best Proposal Examples [with critical critiques].
 Retrieved from https://www.instructionalsolutions.com/blog/proposal-examples
+*Muholland, B. (2017, July 31) 6 types of project proposals that get approved (and how to write them).
+Retrieved from https://www.process.st/project-proposal/
+*3 Problems You Can Solve with Clinic Management Software.
+(2018, October 31).
+Retrieved from https://thejournalofmhealth.com/3-problems-you-can-solve-with-clinic-management-software/